Health and safety policy statement

 Imperial College London is committed to pursuing excellence in everything it does and this includes the management of health and safety.

-3. We intend to ensure the health and safety of all persons who may be affected by our activities by:
+2. We intend to ensure the health and safety of all persons who may be affected by our activities across all campus locations through:

 b.
-Providing, managing and maintaining our workplaces, grounds and properties so that they are, so far as reasonably practicable, safe and that risks to health are controlled.
+Providing, managing and maintaining an overall environment at our workplaces, grounds and properties so that they are, so far as reasonably practicable, safe and that risks to health are controlled.

-e.
+c.
 Identifying hazards and conducting formal risk assessments when appropriate in order to minimise physical and psychological risks for all activities undertaken by the College, and ensuring that appropriate control measures and emergency procedures are in place

-h.
-Providing the information, instruction, training and supervision at all levels necessary to ensure that staff and students are competent to supervise or undertake their work activities and are aware of any related hazards and the measures to be taken to protect against them, and giving adequate information on relevant hazards to any persons whose health and safety might be affected by them.
+d.
+Providing and promoting systems of work, information, instruction, training and supervision at all levels necessary to ensure that staff and students are competent to supervise or undertake their work activities and are aware of any related hazards and the measures to be taken to protect against them.

 3. We will promote a positive health and safety culture in all that we do, such that where there are no existing College policies or guidance, we expect our staff, students and contractors to implement the highest relevant standards and to comply with relevant legislation.
-Where no standards or legislation exist, we will work with our staff, students and contractors to develop systems which comply with best practice and eliminate or minimise the risks so far as reasonably practicable.
+Where no standards or legislation exist, we will work with our staff, students and contractors to develop systems which comply with best practice and mitigate risk, drawing on relevant legislation and guidance.

-6. We recognise that the College is a large and diverse organisation; therefore every Faculty, Division and Department must have written arrangements describing how they intend to comply with this Policy Statement, giving details of what, by whom and how health and safety will be managed locally.
+4. We recognise that the College is a large and diverse organisation; therefore every Faculty, Division and Department must have written arrangements describing how they intend to comply with this Policy Statement.

-7. The College has several campuses and operates on many other sites.
-Many of the buildings used by the College are shared between more than one Faculty, Department/Division and/or, in some cases, external organisations.
-In such circumstances we expect that all users (including external organisations) co-operate closely with the College to establish clear lines of responsibility for the effective coordination of health and safety between users and to formalise any appropriate arrangements for these purposes.
+5. Where buildings are shared between more than one Faculty, Department/Division and/or, external organisations, we expect that all users co-operate closely with the College to establish clear lines of responsibility for health and safety between users and to formalise any appropriate arrangements for these purposes.